mrled/minipki/readme.markdown

 Both `--commonName` and `--subjectAltName` are optional.
 The SAN list is a comma-separated list of alternative names.
 If the CN is not specified, minipki assumes that the servername you provide is the CN.

-The above command generates a new key, requests a CRL, and has the CA sign it, all in one step.
+The above command generates a new key and a CSR, and has the CA sign it, all in one step.
 You can instead accomplish this in pieces by doing the following

 1. Make the configuration file for the new server